version of this article was written for a transformative technology scenario

 'Happy' networks work the same way.
 The emerging set of values our avatars learn from us are allowing us to build happy networks, which look increasingly alike (they have found a developmental optimum), even as they contain unique and independent individuals.

-In practice, human nature being what it is, it's usually our cybertwins that are most motivated to maximize value.
+In practice, human nature being what it is, it's usually our DTs that are most motivated to maximize value.
 In moments of conscious resolve we tell them what we want.
-The rest of the time we often act like undisciplined kids, who keep trying to break the rules, while our CT's patiently motivate us to follow the increasingly obvious positive-sum paths on the emerging values landscape.
+The rest of the time we often act like undisciplined kids, who keep trying to break the rules, while our DT's patiently motivate us to follow the increasingly obvious positive-sum paths on the emerging values landscape.

 How did we arrive at this astonishing place, so quickly in this new century?
 Why do a special few technologies, like infotech and nanotech, continue to astound us in their acceleration, while most, like biotech, cognotech, space exploration, energy, transportation, desktop manufacturing, and so many others fail to live up to the hype?